r00t-101-LoL/magenta-velociraptor-c8a34/src/pages/features.md

       Cannabinoids bind to receptor sites in the brain as well as body when cannabis is administered.
 Cannabinoids have various effects based upon which receptors to which they bind.
 As an example, CBN (cannabinol) binds with CB-2 receptors situated throughout the body, which may describe why clients report that it is a powerful analgesic.
-With an increasing understanding of the effects of cannabinoids, individuals can currently customize their cannabinoid usage to the kind of relief they need.
+With an increasing understanding of the effects of cannabinoids, individuals cancurrently customize their cannabinoid usage to the kind of relief they need.

       Terpenes and also terpenoids are the key components of the important